Adiabatic quantum imaginary time evolution: Formalism

 \subsection{General theory}

 Consider a lattice system described by a Hamiltonian $H$.
-We desire an adiabatic Hamiltonian $\tilde{H}(\tau)$ whose ground state at every $\tau$ is given by Eq.~\eqref{eq:imag_time_evolved_psi}.
+We desire an adiabatic Hamiltonian $\tilde{H}(\tau)$ whose ground-state at every $\tau$ is given by Eq.~\eqref{eq:imag_time_evolved_psi}.
 Consider an infinitesimally imaginary time evolved state from $\tau$ to $\tau+d\tau$: